davidjoffe/dave_gnukem/README.md

 2016/10/22 - Version 0.63 / 0.64 / 0.65

 * Add background music.
 So far, have only added music by Eric Matyas http://soundimage.org/
-* Add game volume controls (use PgUp and PgDn keys to increase/decrease volume from menus or in-game)
+* Add game volume controls (use 7 and 6 keys to increase/decrease volume from menus or in-game)
 * Level Editor: New feature: Hold in Ctrl+Alt and click with the mouse to automatically start level with hero 'dropped in' to the clicked position as starting position (to help with level editing / testing)

 2016/10/16 - Version 0.62